Our Services

 Once you see improvement:

 Severe brain fog can be alarming, but when it stems from sleep debt, the road to recovery is straightforward.
 By prioritizing sleep hygiene, managing stress, supporting your brain with nutrition and mental exercise, you can restore clarity and protect long-term cognitive health.
-If sleep challenges persist or your symptoms feel severe, use Ubie's AI-powered Sleep Deprivation symptom checker to better understand your condition and consider consulting a healthcare professional.
+If sleep challenges persist or your symptoms feel severe, use Ubie's AI-powered symptom checker to get a clearer picture of what's happening and consider consulting a healthcare professional.

 Speak to a doctor about any symptoms that could be life-threatening or serious—your health and peace of mind are worth it.